 By mid-August new Kindergarten students who are eligible for transportation services will receive a letter via mail from NSTS.
 This letter will include instructions on how to access your child’s transportation through the NSTS website.
 It is important to verify this information to ensure that we have assigned your child correctly to transportation.

 We are Open All Summer

 NSTS plans the transportation routes during the summer months for each school year.
 We are not authorized to accept address change information from a source other than the school; however, if you notify us of a change in address we will ensure that the bus stop will be ready for you when your child’s information is updated when the schools re-open in late-August.

 Many children entering Kindergarten have never been on a school bus.
 It is important that your child learns the proper safety rules of riding a school bus from an expert: their bus driver.
 Together with our bus operators, we offer the “First Rider Program” to teach new students the proper way to ride a bus as well as the safety precautions needed on and off the bus.
 The First Rider Program is offered at the Pen Centre every August.
 You may also ask your school Principal if they will offer this program at the school.

-Sharp Bus Lines will be offering the First Ride program this year at the Pen Centre Saturday, August 26 and Sunday, August 27, 2017.
+Sharp Bus Lines will be offering the First Ride program this year at the Pen Centre Saturday, August 25,2018 from 10am to 5pm and Sunday, August 26, 2018 from 11am to 5pm.
 Parents wishing to attend this event are encouraged to book an appointment time with NSTS directly via email, firstname.lastname@example.org, or by phone, 905-346-0290.
 The following appointment times are available:

 First Ride Video